 The combination of a separation technique with intelligent detection like on-line viscometry, light scattering and infrared spectroscopy allows for further in-depth investigation of e.g. physical, compositional, structural aspects in each analytical fraction.
 Light scattering and on-line viscometry allows to distinguish between branched and linear architectures of the polymer and make structural information accessible.
 In combination with infrared spectroscopy determination of the chemical composition of a polymer via detection of the presence of characteristic functional groups is possible.
-Benefits and limitations of hyphenation with mass spectrometry and NMR will also be discussed.
+Hyphenation of chromatography with MS or NMR can reveal even more product details ranging from absolute molar mass and structure elucidation (MS) to chemical composition, endgroups, branching points and tacticity (NMR).